+92 340 5243603

 Pin Configuration

-- Pin 1 (Collector): Current flows in through collector
+- Pin 1 (Collector): Current enters through the collector

-- Pin 3 (Emitter): Current drains out through emitter
+- Pin 3 (Emitter): Current exits through the emitter

 Features